How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 #4 – Size of Infestation

-This should be a no-brainer, but tackling one critter is far easier than dealing with an entire colony.
+This should be a no-brainer, as tackling one critter is far easier than dealing with an entire colony.

 Infestations will usually be calculated in with other factors, such as treatment area, whereas the cost for dealing with a couple rats or gophers might have a small additional fee on a per-pest basis.